 Like her other albums, A Small Unknowable Thing travels from despair to hope.
 While the themes might feel familiar to her many fans, the musical journey will not.
 Clarke takes in a wide a wide range of new and diverse influences across the album’s 14 tracks- from Adrienne Lenker’s ‘Hours Were The Birds’, IDLES ‘Colossus’, Radiohead’s ‘Airbag’ to Phoebe Bridgers “Garden’ Song’, The Beastie Boys ‘Remote Control’ and Sandy Denny’s ‘Listen Listen Listen’ and more, the album’s touchstones span a vast musical collage of anger and hope.

 Josienne Clarke’s decision to believe in her abilities, to walk away from the path others wanted her to follow, to demand equality, is one that has paid dividends.
 Her brilliant new album A Small Unknowable Thing is the shining jewel she brings back.

-New Roots is committed to promoting events that shine a light on up and coming talent in the UK alt-folk scene.
-It’s committed to providing artists with an environment that is sympathetic to what they do, giving musicians the respect they and their music deserves – for this reason we ask for no talking and no use of mobile phones while artists are performing.
+NEW ROOTS is committed to promoting events that shine a light on up and coming talent in the UK alt-folk and contemporary roots music scene.
+It’s committed to providing artists with an environment that is sympathetic to what they do, giving musicians the respect they and their music deserve – for this reason we ask for no talking and no use of mobile phones while artists are performing.
 Our music policy comes from the kitchen table, the roots of public performance- intimate, acoustic based, high quality musicianship with as little interference between performer and listener as possible.